Official Global Travel Advisories

 Consular assistance

 There is no resident Canadian government office in Saint Martin.
-You can obtain consular assistance and further consular information from the Embassy of Canada in France, in Paris.
+You can obtain consular assistance and further consular information from the Embassy of Canada to France, in Paris.

 Paris - Embassy of Canada